chasehaye/log_relay/README.md

 To implement pull requests follow existing project structure.

-Also make sure to correctly cofument inside of the manual section within DEVELOPMENT.md any implemented api routes.
+Also make sure to correctly dofument inside of the manual section within DEVELOPMENT.md any implemented api routes.

 Please follow the [Contributing](#contributing) guidelines when submitting changes.